 Contents and equipment insurance

-Contents and equipment insurance can help you replace vital business equipment (such as computer systems, manufacturing equipment, files, tools or machines) quickly without interrupting trade.
+Contents and equipment insurance can help you replace vital business equipment, such as computer systems, manufacturing equipment, files, tools or machines.

 Goods in transit insurance

-Not all insurance types are applicable to your situation.
-An insurance broker can accurately assess the risks of your business and help facilitate the process of securing insurance.
-You can contact an insurance broker through the National Insurance Brokers Association or the Insurance Brokers Network of Australia.
+Not all insurance types will apply to your situation.
+An insurance broker can assess the risks of your business and help secure the insurance you need.

-If you choose go directly to an insurance company, the Insurance Council of Australia website provides insurance information as well as the contact details for its 56 member groups.
+If you choose to go directly to an insurance company, the Insurance Council of Australia has online insurance information, as well as contact details for its 56 member groups.